Write a little about yourself. Just a paragraph will do.

 it does towards crowded bars and throbbing nightclubs.

 And if you at least appreciate scandalous double-entendres, and

 strategic deployments of vulgarity and shock.
 Even better if you

 can engage along with me.

-And if you haven't named an ethnic/racial preference in your
+And if you don't have an ethnic/racial preference in your dating.

 If you're not seriously into any particular religion or mystical